Posts from the ‘Mexico’ Category

 Recently, I’ve been craving tacos.

-In the months of June, July, August, and September, I’ve traveled through Hong Kong, Ho Chi Minh City (Saigon), Singapore, New Zealand, and Australia.
+Between June and September (2012), I’ve traveled through Hong Kong, Ho Chi Minh City (Saigon), Singapore, New Zealand, and Australia.
 I’ve had the great privilege of eating inexpensive and out-of-this-world Asian food including Chinese (Cantonese), Himalayan, Indian, Nepalese, Thai, and Vietnamese.
 I continue to eat, and I still want more.

 But occasionally, the memory of visiting friends in Ciudad de México (México City) surfaces, and I think of tacos.